go-go-golems/prescribe/pkg/doc/topics/02-how-to-generate-pr-description.md

 ---
-Title: Prescribe: End-to-End PR Description Workflow
+Title: End-to-End PR Description Workflow
-Slug: prescribe-how-to-generate-pr-description
+Slug: how-to-generate-pr-description
 Short: End-to-end guide for using prescribe (TUI or CLI) to generate a pull request description from a repo diff.
 Topics:
 - prescribe